cacophony-wj/servitium/README.md

 You will also receive a prompt about which Divine and/or Daedra you wish to worship, depending on your race.
 Choose according to your preference.

+## Alternate Versions

+Alternate Versions of the modlist are also available. _Licentia_, available as a Featured modlist on _Wabbajack_, is the "OG" which features a much lighter adult framework focused on less fringe content. _Licentia QUESTS_, available only on the **MEGA** link from my Discord server, has 14 profiles with slightly varied configurations to suit different styles of play.
+There is also a **MEGA** version of _SERVITIUM_ available that has a couple of alternate profiles.
+Check the #list-updates channel when you get there.

+## Modifications

+Unlike many modlists, _Licentia_ was designed for ease of customization.
+You are welcome to make whatever additions desired provided the understanding is reached that support for them is not guaranteed.
+You can find guides for commonly-made customizations below.

+- To improve performance on low end or midrange systems, [consult the Performance Improvement Guide.](https://github.com/cacophony-wj/licentia_black/blob/main/Vast-Performance-Improvement.MD)
+- To enable controller support for _Licentia,_ [consult the controller guide](controller-guide.md).
+- To use _Skyrim Outfit System_ (the transmog mod) properly, [consult the guide for it here](SoS-OutfitSystem-Guide.md).
+- To add new animations to your copy of _Licentia_, [be sure to run Nemesis afterward](How-To-Run-Nemesis.md).
+- To add outfits to your copy of _Licentia,_ [consult the BodySlide document](How-To-Add-Outfits.md).
+- To add a few mods that are commonly requested, [consult the Common Additions document.](https://github.com/cacophony-wj/licentia_black/blob/main/Common-Additions.md) You can request your own!
+- **NOTE:** _Synthesis_ is no longer mandatory for most additions, but you can run it if you really want to.
+[Use the guide here.](How-To-Run-Synthesis.md).

+For help with your additions, stop by my Discord server and you might just get it!

+## Commissions

+Don't feel like doing the work yourself?
+I am available to make your own customizations to my modlist for a small gratuity if you just can't figure out how to work it in.
+I can also build a customized version of the list for you provided it's not too extensive and compensation is appropriate.
+Meet me on my Discord server to discuss details.

+## FINAL NOTES

+When you reach your first exterior world location, you will be prompted to enable _Survival Mode_.
+This mod disables fast travel and requires eating, drinking, and staying warm to survive.
+The option can be changed later in the default "Gameplay" settings of _Skyrim_.

+You will also receive a prompt about which Divine and/or Daedra you wish to worship, depending on your race.
+Choose according to your preference.

 ## Updating the Modlist

 Download the modlist's `.wabbajack` file again and specify the same directories. _Wabbajack_ will only update what has changed, it will not repeat the entire installation.
 It is rarely recommended to continue a save when you update a modlist.